OpenITI/mARkdown_scheme/README.md

 		a.
 In that folder, paste copied files (`Ctrl+v` on Windows; `Command+v` on Mac).
 	5. Now, open EditPadPro.
 		a.
 If you done everything correctly, the background in EditPadPro should be of yellowish color
 		a.
 If the background is still white, you need to repeat the whole procedure; npow, make absolutely sure to shut down EditPadPro (*not just click on the `x` in the top right corner, but shut it down through `FILE > Exit`*), then repeat steps.

-II.
-The scheme is automatically activated in EditPad Pro by the first line in the file, which must be: `#####OpenITI#` (called *magic value* in EditPad Pro).
+1. The scheme is automatically activated in EditPad Pro by the first line in the file, which must be: `#####OpenITI#` (called *magic value* in EditPad Pro).
-III.
-Texts in the repositories of the [OpenITI Project](https://github.com/OpenITI) have already been preprocessed.
+1. Texts in the repositories of the [OpenITI Project](https://github.com/OpenITI) have already been preprocessed.
 Opening any of these texts in EditPad Pro should automatically activate **OpenITI mARkdown** scheme.
-I. The tagging of structural elements of the text boils down to the following:
+1. The tagging of structural elements of the text boils down to the following:
 	1. the headers of chapters (`### |`), sections (`### ||`), subsections (`### |||`), etc. The entire text of a header must be on the same line (the entire text will be highlighted, if everything is correct).
 	2. and information units: biographies (`### $`), descriptions of events (`### @`), and dictionary entries (also `### $`).
 	3. If a structural/logical unit is tagged correctly, the color of the tagged unit will change accordingly.
-I. Tagging must be done through the collation of the electronic text of a book with the printed edition on which the electronic text is based.
+1. Tagging must be done through the collation of the electronic text of a book with the printed edition on which the electronic text is based.
 Most editions can be easily found online as PDF files (‘googling’ the title—in the original language—usually brings up a lot of results; PDFs are most likely to be on [Archive.org](https://archive.org/)).

 For more details, see: [https://maximromanov.github.io/](https://maximromanov.github.io/)